Freestyle skiing: Slopestyle

-In slopestyle, athletes ski or snowboard down a course including a variety of obstacles including rails, jumps, and other terrain park features.
+In slopestyle, athletes ski or snowboard down a course covered in a variety of obstacles including rails, jumps, and other terrain park features.
 Points are scored for amplitude, originality and quality of tricks.
 Twin-tip skis are used and are particularly useful if the skier lands backwards.
 Slopestyle tricks fall mainly into four categories: spins, grinds, grabs and flips.
 Slopestyle became an Olympic event, in both skiing and snowboarding forms, at the 2014 Winter Games in Sochi, Russia.

 Equipment

 Twin-tip skis are used in events such as slopestyle and halfpipe.
 Mogul skis are used in moguls and sometimes in aerials.
 Specially designed racing skis are used in ski cross.
-Ski bindings took a major design change to include plate bindings mounted to the bottom of the skiers boot to allow for multi-directional release.
-Ski poles are a staple in the all aspects of freestyle skiing, however, slopestyle athletes have more recently opted to ski without them in order to free their hands for grabs and other personal preferences in their riding.
+Ski bindings underwent a major design change to include plate bindings mounted to the bottom of the skier's boot, to allow for multi-directional release.
+Ski poles are a staple in the all aspects of freestyle skiing; however, slopestyle athletes have more recently opted to ski without them in order to free their hands for grabs and other personal preferences in their riding.